 Milk

-Milk can be a good drink for kidneys, but it’s important to know what to look for.
-There are dozens of different milk options to choose from these days.
+Milk can be a good drink for kidneys.
+However, it’s important to know what to look for.

 Read more about the different kidney-friendly milk options here.